atmtools/arts/doc/arts/guide.user.atmospheric_field.rst

 .. tip::

   Different atmospheric field data types can be mixed in the same atmospheric field.
-  There are no restrictions on how many different types can be used in the same atmospheric field.
+  There are no restrictions on how many types can be used in the same atmospheric field.

 Numeric
 ^^^^^^^